-Be a Session Chair at the Next SETAC Latin America Annual Meeting
+Be a Session Chair at the Next SETAC Latin America Biennial Meeting

 Be sure that your proposal’s description clearly and completely reflects both content and educational goals, as well as a plan to recruit 5–6 designated presenters and a well-defined focus and the likelihood of capturing a well-rounded perspective on the topic.